rbms-bsc/DCRMR/_pages/Phys-desc/Illustrative-content.md

 <a name="6.22.2.3">6.22.2.3</a> Tables containing only words and/or numerical data are excluded.

-## 6.22.21 DCRM Elaboration on scope
+## 6.22.21 DCRMR elaboration of scope

 ### 6.22.211 Ornaments, etc.